millionhz/network-security-notes/content/docs/3-network-attacks/threats/tcp-spoofing.md

 When the connection establishes both hosts pick a Initial Sequence Number based on a clock and share it with each other.
 An attacker can listen on their traffic and figure out the ISN.

 With the ISN the attacker can calculate the sequence number of the next packet or the nth packer.

+## Prevention

+### ISN Randomization

+The idea is to randomize the ISN so that the attacker cannot guess it.

+### Firewalls & Packet Filters

+Firewalls & Packet Filters can be configured to block spoofed packets.